Skip to Primary Menu Skip to Utility Menu Skip to Main Content Skip to Footer

 Agent-based API security and out-of-band API security are two distinct approaches to securing APIs, each with its own advantages and considerations.
 Let’s explore the key differences between these two methods:

-Out-of-band (OOB) API security focuses on implementing additional layers of protection outside the normal flow of API operations.
-With an out-of-band approach, additional checks like web application firewalls (WAFs), intrusion detection systems (IDS), or other third-party tools are placed outside the core infrastructure environment where APIs operate.This isolation prevents impacting production environments directly.
+Out-of-band API security involves implementing additional layers of protection beyond the regular flow of API operations.
+This approach places additional checks, such as web application firewalls (WAFs), intrusion detection systems (IDS), or other third-party tools, outside the core infrastructure environment where APIs operate.
+This isolation prevents direct impact on production environments.

 Out-of-band API monitoring from Noname

 Noname’s ground-breaking API security platform operates entirely outside of the band, necessitating neither network modifications nor the use of bulky agents.
 For passive network traffic analysis, we merely mirror traffic from a number of predetermined data sources.
-Please visit our API Runtime Protection page to learn more about how we secure your APIs.
+Please visit our API Runtime Protection page to learn more about how we can secure your APIs.

-All Harold Bell posts
+All John Natale posts

 Get Started Now (Tab to skip section.)